 Live a Long, Healthy Life

-The rate of death for adults with less than 12 years of education is nearly two and a half times higher than the rate for those with more than 13 years, according to the American Youth Policy Forum (AYPF).
+The rate of death for adults with less than 12 years of education is higher than the rate for those with more than 13 years.
 The fact that people who don't finish high school have a lower life expectancy is the result of several factors.
-The Center for Public Education suggests one reason is that dropouts are not as likely as graduates to have access to health insurance from an employer.
+The American Public Health Association suggests one reason is that dropouts are not as likely as graduates to have access to health insurance from an employer.
 Another contributing factor is that people without a high school education tend to have more dangerous jobs and aren't always able to follow doctor's orders or understand medical billing practices says the Alliance for Excellent Education.
 The Alliance adds that high school graduates live six to nine years longer than non-grads.

 Contribute to Society